My client is dictating the session

 Client: "I want to skip Tree.
 I can't reach my ankle.
 My arms are too short"

 Teacher: "The reach doesn't come from your arms.
-It comes from the lift in your chest.
+It comes from the length of your spine and lift in your chest.
 Let's keep the leg strong and use it to climb up higher to your ankle.
 Do you see how high up your chest is now?
 This is the lift we are trying to achieve in this movement".

 Teacher: "Yea I totally understand.
 A lot of people feel that way.
 But the reason you hate it is because it challenges you.
 It challenges your stability, your strength and your flexibility.
 If we don't use it, you'll rob yourself of reaching some of your goals.
 How bout we limit it to just one or two small movements and build your comfort with the box".